Continue to site >

 The strike price is approximately 0%-15% more than the then-current share price of a particular Underlying ETP at the time of sale.

-They generate current income.
+They generate options premiums.
 However, they also limit some potential positive returns that the Fund may have otherwise experienced from gains in the share price of a particular Underlying ETP.

 1-month or less expiration dates